NWChemEx/.github/docs/source/community/pull_requests.rst

    - Channel for discussion between reviewers and the PR author.
    - Gets work on radar of reviewers and other developers.
-   - Time to hash out what is and is not in scope before time is wasted
+   - Time to hash out what is and is not in scope before time is wasted.

 #.
 The PR's lifetime should be short.

    - Shoot for merging in less than two weeks.

-     - Long-lived PRs are typically overlooked in ongoing design
+     - Long-lived PRs are typically overlooked in ongoing design.
-     - Easy for new changes to break correctness/performance of long-lived PR
+     - Easy for new changes to break correctness/performance of long-lived PR.
-     - Others can't leverage your feature if it's a PR )
+     - Others can't leverage your feature if it's a PR.
-     - PR author needs to keep PR up to date, which can be a lot of time if the PR is long-lived
+     - PR author needs to keep PR up to date with the rest of the code, which can be a lot of time if the PR is long-lived.
-     - Hard to remember subtleties over life of long-lived PRs (*e.g.*, why something was/wasn't done)
+     - Hard to remember subtleties over life of long-lived PRs (*e.g.*, why something was/wasn't done).
-     - The longer the PR lives, the more code it tends to contain, and the harder to review
+     - The longer the PR lives, the more code it tends to contain, and the harder to review.
-     - Long-lived PRs tend to increase the amount of technical debt by seemingly justifying the "let's just merge this" mentality
+     - Long-lived PRs tend to increase the amount of technical debt by seemingly justifying the "let's just merge this" mentality.

-   - Merge function by function if necessary
+   - Merge function by function if necessary.
    - See :ref:`using_issues_to_track_progress` for tracking progress.

 #.
 Code submitted as PRs should adhere to the organization's standards.